nilsrennebarth/debrep/design.rst

     sequence of strings.
 First one is the default for package operations architectures
-    Sequence of strings.
+    Set of strings.
 It is an error to add a binary package with an architecture not mentioned.
 Optional if defarchitectures is given.

 The config file is named ``debrep.conf`` and is searched (in this order)